-In this section we consider the following problem.
-Suppose we observe a stream of $m$ integers $x_1, x_2, x_3, \dots, x_m$ (arriving one at a time) from the interval $x_i \in [1,n]$ and we want to count the number of \emph{distinct} integers in the stream, i.e. $d = |\{x_1, x_2, \dots, x_m\}|$.
+We start with the problem of counting the number of \emph{distinct} integers in the stream, i.e. $F_0 = d = |\{x_1, x_2, \dots, x_m\}|$.
 We cannot afford to use too much memory (and $m$ and $d$ are very large --- typically in the order of billions).

-Here are reported some illuminating examples of the practical relevance of the count-distinct problem.
+We report some illuminating examples of the practical relevance of the count-distinct problem.
 Some of these examples are taken from the paper \cite{estan2003bitmap}.

 \begin{example}[DoS attacks] Denial of Service attacks can be detected by analyzing the number of distinct flows (source-destination IP pairs contained in the headers of TCP/IP packets) passing through a network hub in a specific time interval.
 The reason is that typical DoS software use large numbers of fake IP sources; if they were to use few IP sources, then those sources could be easily identified (and blocked) because of the large traffic they must generate in order for the DoS attack to be effective. \end{example}